 We would recommend staying at Pushkar Resorts, although not in the center of Pushkar, it is about 8km away, the hotel is comfortable and elegant and an oasis of calm amidst the madness of the Fai.
 Situated on an expansive, 15-acre estate on the outskirts of Pushkar, the resort houses guests in individual verandha’d cottages overlooking the lush, green gardens where peacocks lackadaisically stroll.

 A dip in the hotel’s swimming pool is also an enjoyable way to wash off the layers of dust accumulated during the festivities – if that fails, there’s always the on-site Kaivalya Spa.
-Pushkar Resorts also has a wonderful restaurant on the premises, run by Chef Rawat it serves up fine Rajasthani favourites.
+Pushkar Resorts also has a wonderful restaurant on the premises, run by Chef Rawat it serves up fine Rajasthani favorites.

 If the Camel Fair is not enough excitement ask the hotel to arrange a desert cycle tour, a hike up to the Savitri Brahmin Temple perched on top of Ratnigiri hills, or a shopping trip for marble pieces and miniature paintings in Pisangan Fort in nearby Kishangarh.